A21 safety package

 • improving the visibility, condition and type of road markings

-These improvements are due to start in 2022.
+These improvements started on this section in 2022.

 Targeted improvements